Thousands visit Richmond-area mosques for Eid, including Gov. Glenn Youngkin

 After 30 days of fasting, congregants at the new West End Islamic Center started Eid al-Fitr holiday celebrations Monday morning with coffee, tea, kheer rice pudding, cookies and doughnuts.

-Families with little children in tow took selfies after prayers.
-Teenagers, many of them students from Deep Run High School just down the road, gathered around each other, soaking in the joy as they anticipated the gifts, food and kinship that awaited them at other gatherings with friends and family later in the day.
+Families with children in tow took selfies after prayers.
+Teenagers, many of them students from nearby Deep Run High School , gathered around each other, soaking in the joy as they anticipated the gifts, food and kinship that awaited them at other gatherings with friends and family later in the day.

-"It's a relief that we finally have our own place to worship," said 17-year-old Isra Shaikh.
+“It’s a relief that we finally have our own place to worship,” said Isra Shaikh, 17.

 People are also reading…

-Prior to the temporary opening of the mosque, congregants gathered at pop-up services at nearby schools, rented facilities or other mosques in the area, such as the Islamic Center of Virginia in Chesterfield, the Islamic Center of Henrico or the Islamic Center of Richmond on Hungary Road.
+Before the temporary opening of the mosque, congregants gathered at pop-up services at nearby schools, rented facilities or other mosques in the area, such as the Islamic Center of Virginia in Chesterfield County, the Islamic Center of Henrico or the Islamic Center of Richmond on Hungary Road.

 They said other mosques in the area are also challenged by crowded prayer halls and parking lots, especially during the Ramadan season, when Muslim families gather every night to break the daily fast and pray after sunset.